jv12319/HistoricalSitesInNYC/README.md

 The following **required** functionality is completed:

-- [ ] **There is a unique theme for events or resources relevant to a specific community**
+- [x] **There is a unique theme for events or resources relevant to a specific community**
-- [ ] **At least 10 unique resources or events are displayed in a responsive card format**
+- [x] **At least 10 unique resources or events are displayed in a responsive card format**

 The following **optional** features are implemented:

-- [ ] Buttons or links to a related resources are on each card component
+- [x] Buttons or links to a related resources are on each card component
 - [ ] The site is responsive for both desktop and mobile formats

 The following **additional** features are implemented:
+I added hovering features over each card and button.
+I also provided links to websites that provide more information on each site.

-* [ ] List anything else that you added to improve the site's functionality!
+* [x] List anything else that you added to improve the site's functionality!

 ## Video Walkthrough